Debunking the Myths About ADHD: Facts, Misconceptions & Support

 Instead, individuals with inattentive ADHD experience inattentive traits such as challenges with focus, organization, and memory.

-Myth: Only boys have ADHD
+Myth: Only boys have ADHD.

-Past ADHD research primarily focused on cisgender, straight, white males, leading to an emphasis on hyperactive symptoms, which boys typically exhibit more than girls.
+Past ADHD research primarily focused on cisgender, straight, white males, leading to an emphasis on hyperactive traits, which boys typically exhibit more than girls.
 This focus resulted in boys receiving more ADHD diagnoses than girls and nonbinary individuals.

 However, ADHD affects all genders, but there continues to be a lack of understanding surrounding the presentation of ADHD in girls and nonbinary individuals.
-Girls and nonbinary individuals present less with hyperactive symptoms and hide their traits more.
+Girls and nonbinary individuals present less with hyperactive traits and hide their traits more.

 More research on ADHD in girls and nonbinary individuals is vital for enhancing diagnostic measures and treatments.

-Myth: Bad parenting causes ADHD
+Myth: Bad parenting causes ADHD.

 Some people perpetrate the myth that lax parenting leads to ADHD.
 They assume that children's behavioural issues signal problems at home.